 - Fun Spending of 20% = $423.49

 - Debt of 0% = $0

-Obviously, that is not doable for everyone when living above the poverty line.
-So, you have to be strategic on ways to decrease your basic expenses and debt.
-Then, it will allow you more money to save and fun spending.
+Obviously, that is not doable for everyone living above the poverty line.
+So, you have to be strategic in ways to decrease your basic expenses and debt.
+Then, it will allow you more money to save and fun money.

 recommended budget percentages based on $16 per hour wage: